codesandbox/docs/packages/projects-docs/pages/docs/introduction/what-is-projects.en-US.md

 ## A running environment in seconds

 At Projects, we run the repositories on containers.
-When you press `Fork`, we create a new branch and development environment with running dev servers within a few seconds.
+When you press `Branch`, we create a new branch and development environment with running dev servers within a few seconds.

 <Video src="../../introduction-gitflow.mp4" />

-If you are looking at someone’s PR and want to quickly test a suggestion, simply click `Fork`, write the code and share a link to your changes.
+If you are looking at someone’s PR and want to quickly test a suggestion, simply click `Branch`, write the code and share a link to your changes.
 If you’re happy with the changes, merge that into the existing PR.
 All of this in under a minute.

 ## Works with VSCode